zmoog/zmoog.github.io/content/post/alfred-workflow.md

 ClasseViva is the electronic register used by a lot of schools here in Italy.

-I build a small workflow to access the grades of my older kid during the week, so I can access the latest one with a very fre keystrokes.
+I build a small workflow using the library https://github.com/zmoog/classeviva-client to access the grades of my older kid during the week, so I can access the latest one with a very fre keystrokes.

 ![Alfred Workflow ClasseViva](/images/alfred-classeviva.gif)